Searchearlychristianwritings.online

 Icon Legend

-Commentary by one of the original editors like introductions, not actually early christian text.
+Commentary by one of the original editors, like introductions.
+Not actually early Christian text.

 This work is usually regarded as genuine.
 It does, however, not necessarily mean that the author presents universally held opinions.